 2. Stop the Search for Happiness

 As humans, we spend our lives trying desperately to find happiness, and yet we don’t even know what it is.

 We can’t explain, describe, or define it; we just know that we want it because it’ll make everything peachy.
 Time and time again, though, studies have shown that our never-ending quest for happiness is quite often the very thing that screws us up.

 Trying to find happiness is a futile effort, likely to exacerbate the “crisis” you’re having.
 Stop the search for happiness and start taking action steps toward creating the life you want.
 When you do, you won’t need to find happiness.
 Eventually, happiness will find you.

 What I used to dismiss as new age nonsense has positively changed my life in more ways than I thought possible.
 Meditation has been proven to reduce symptoms of anxiety and depression, improve focus and concentration, increase self-awareness, and promote better physical health.
 It is a great way to help ease the midlife crisis in men.

 And, for me, it’s the only activity that effectively tames my “monkey mind,” or what neuroscientists have recently named the default mode network (DMN).

 Your DMN is most active when you aren’t focused on anything in particular, and your mind is wandering from thought to thought.
 At best, these thoughts can be inspired and entertaining.
-But when you’re in the throes of a personal crisis, these thoughts can be morbid and destructive.
+But when you’re in the throes of a personal crisis, these thoughts can be destructive.

 Meditation has a quieting effect and significantly decreases activity in the DMN.
 And when the mind does start to wander, those who regularly meditate are much better at snapping out of it.